Howard Knox Ramey

 Howard Knox Ramey (28 June 1896 – 26 March 1943) was a United States Army Air Forces general during World War II.
 Ramey learned to fly in 1918 during World War I and served as an instructor at the Air Corps Advanced Flying School and as a staff officer with the 1st Bombardment Wing between the wars.
 He was commander of the IV Bomber Command from 12 August 1942 to 8 November 1942, and was promoted to brigadier general on 17 September 1942.
 In November 1942, he became deputy commander of the Seventh Air Force in Hawaii.
-In January 1943 he became the commander of the V Bomber Command in Australia and Papua, which he led during the Battle of the Bismarck Sea.
-In March 1943 he disappeared on a reconnaissance flight over the Torres Strait.
+In January 1943, he became the commander of the V Bomber Command in Australia and Papua, which he led during the Battle of the Bismarck Sea.
+Later that March, he disappeared on a reconnaissance flight over the Torres Strait.
 Neither his aircraft nor his body has ever been found.

 Early life

 Howard Knox Ramey was born in Waynesboro, Mississippi on 28 June 1896.
 He attended Mississippi Agricultural and Mechanical College from 1915 to 1917.
 In December 1917 he enlisted as a private first class in the Aviation Section, U.S. Signal Corps, in which he was commissioned as a second lieutenant on 20 April 1918.